ggrossman/telechat-ng/README.md

 expressed interest in the chat server and asked if he could have the code.
 I gladly gave it to him.
 He was a leader in the San Francisco rave scene centered at the 1015 Folsom club and set up a "virtual rave" server using my chat server.
-"VRave" would often be set up at raves as a desktop computer and you could communicate with ravers at OTHER raves.
+"Vrave" would often be set up at raves as a desktop computer and you could communicate with ravers at OTHER raves.
 They added features to the server like the string "BOOM BOOM BOOM BOOM" being printed occasionally to give a techno feel.